Candidiasis: Genitals

 Infection of the vagina or vulva may cause severe itching, burning, soreness, irritation, and a whitish or whitish-gray cottage cheese-like discharge.
 Symptoms of infection of the male genitalia (balanitis thrush) include red skin around the head of the penis, swelling, irritation, itchiness and soreness of the head of the penis, thick, lumpy discharge under the foreskin, unpleasant odour, difficulty retracting the foreskin (phimosis), and pain when passing urine or during sex.

 Skin

 Signs and symptoms of candidiasis in the skin include itching, irritation, and chafing or broken skin.

 Invasive infection

 Common symptoms of gastrointestinal candidiasis in healthy individuals are anal itching, belching, bloating, indigestion, nausea, diarrhea, gas, intestinal cramps, vomiting, and gastric ulcers.
-Perianal candidiasis can cause anal itching; the lesion can be red, papular, or ulcerative in appearance, and it is not considered to be a sexually transmissible disease.
+Perianal candidiasis can cause anal itching; the lesion can be red, papular, or ulcerative in appearance, and it is not considered to be a sexually transmitted infection.
 Abnormal proliferation of the candida in the gut may lead to dysbiosis.
-While it is not yet clear, this alteration may be the source of symptoms generally described as the irritable bowel syndrome, and other gastrointestinal diseases.
+While it is not yet clear, this alteration may be the source of symptoms generally described as irritable bowel syndrome, and other gastrointestinal diseases.

+Neurological symptoms

+Systemic candidiasis can affect the central nervous system, causing a variety of neurological symptoms, with a presentation similar to meningitis.